 Van Duc Pagoda

-This pagoda is where the locals utter their prayers to Buddhist deities like Amitabha Buddha, Dia Tang Bodhisattva, and Avalokitesvara Bodhisattva.
+This pagoda is where the locals pray to Buddhist deities like Amitabha Buddha, Dia Tang Bodhisattva, and Avalokitesvara Bodhisattva.
 Travelers can find three worship halls, animal sculptures, paintings of deities, plants, and trees when they go to one of Hoi An’s oldest Buddhist temples.
-Paying respects, fortune telling and exploring are the best activities when visiting this well-preserved structure.
+Paying respects, fortune-telling and exploring are the best activities when visiting this well-preserved structure.
 It’s open daily from 8:00am to 6:00pm.